nrcharles/poplar/doc/optimize.rst

 Assumptions
 -----------

-For this test case we will use an annual load profile nominalized to a size relevant to the SHS sizing.
-The function loads.annual is from Bangladesh's load profile from 2013, it is nominalized to at 71.4 kWh annual desired load.
+For this test case weather data comes from SWERA.
+For the base case the annual load profile function loads.annual comes from data reported by Bangladesh's Power Development Board (BPDB) in 2013.
+It has been nominalized to a load relevant to a SHS load, 71.4 kWh annually.
 It's typical shape is seen in :ref:`bd_ave`.
+Developed from this base case synthetic loads will be used.

 .. _bd_ave:

 .. figure:: ./bd_ave.png

    mean daily base load profile

 Iterating over the space of PV STC nameplate sizes of 5-200 W and Battery Effective Capacity 20-250 wH and plotting various metrics help determine what is the nature of the